 Douglas Elliman powerhouse agent Frances Katzen, 44, runs a 10-person team of luxury brokers that has closed $2.5 billion in total sales and sold more than $250 million annually since 2010.
 Her team also produces the Katzen Report, a monthly newsletter that covers trends and data in New York City real estate.
 Katzen was born in Cape Town, but when she was five, her family left South Africa due to the apartheid regime, and her father took them to Sydney, Australia.
 Katzen moved to New York when she was 15 to study at the School of American Ballet.
 She joined American Ballet Theatre at 21, danced with the Miami City Ballet and performed as a soloist with the Suzanne Farrell Ballet in Washington, D.C.
 When a major foot injury forced her to stop dancing in 2005, Katzen turned to real estate.
 She worked at Corcoran for less than a year and moved over to Elliman, where she built her team.
-Katzen is marketing sales at 108 Leonard, Don Peebles’ 167-unit luxury condo development with a projected sellout of $640 million, which she’s co-listing with Elliman’s Raphael De Niro.
+Katzen is marketing sales at 108 Leonard, the Elad Group and Don Peebles’ 167-unit luxury condo development with a projected sellout of $640 million, which she’s co-listing with Elliman’s Raphael De Niro.
 She is also working with architect and designer Isay Weinfeld on his first New York residential project, on the High Line, and marketing sales at the Charles, 1355 First Avenue, Bluerock and Victor Homes’ 31-story condo tower with interiors by the late British designer David Collins.
 Katzen has two children: a six-year-old daughter, Freya, and a nine-month-old son, Oliver.
 She and her family live in a co-op on the Upper West Side.

 6:00 a.m.
 I wake up and respond to emails while warming up a bottle to feed my baby, Oliver.
 He’s a beautiful, sweet, funny, kind little soul.
 Then I get my other little one, Freya, dressed.
 I’m Australian, so I don’t do cereal.
 I do a soft-boiled egg — that’s a skill.
 I get the pot boiling hot first, then I pop it in for probably four minutes.
 Freya likes to take the toast and dip.
 Sometimes she wants pancakes, so I make the mixture the night before.
 It’s fast and furious.